sirius248/simple_boggle_api/README.md

 ## Improvement
 * Clean up the algorithm for BoggleChecker
-* Add more meaningfull test case
+* Add more meaningful test case
+* There're still many other thing can be improve.
+Such as: the API is very simple, or validation or check for bad data submit from user.

 ## Screenshots
 ![1](https://user-images.githubusercontent.com/2282642/30710069-89c5a7b6-9f2e-11e7-87b0-d2ec8675ede8.png)